 4.2.3.
-Auditor
+Auditors

 Auditors must objectively audit the annual financial statements and must therefore be independent of the company they are auditing.
-If it has reasonable doubts about the auditor's independence, Raiffeisen KAG will vote against its appointment.
+If there is reasonable doubt about the auditors' independence, Raiffeisen KAG will vote against their appointment.

 4.2.4.
 Board of directors/supervisory board